mariacmartins/circ-enviropredict/README.md

 To deactivate the virtual environment, run the command: `conda deactivate`

 After the initial configuration, there is no need to create the virtual env again.
-To run the application locally later, simply run the commands in the folder:
+To run the application locally later, simply enter in the project folder and run the commands:

 ```
 $ conda activate circ_enviropredict